patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 <img src="./img/multi-column-eg.png" alt="Example of correct and incorrect multi-column forms"/>

-Never design multi-column forms to read like a book, where the left column is completed first before moving on to the right.
-The form itself should still move and be filled from top to bottom, with related fields placed on the same line.
+Never design multi-column forms to read like a magazine or newspaper column, where the left column is completed first before moving on to the right.
+The form itself should still move and be filled line by line from top to bottom, with related fields placed on the same line.

 <img src="./img/multi-column-read.png" alt="Example of how multi-column forms should be read and presented, demonstrated by arrows that follow a user's path of consumption"/>